The general fine-grained uncertainty relation and the second law of thermodynamics: Discussion and Conclusion

-\emph{Conclusion.-} In summary we derive the fine-grained uncertainty relation for any two spin operators in a qubit system.
-Thanks to the geometrical property of qubit, we reduce the problem to geometrical one, using the correspondence between state vectors and points on the Bloch sphere, and concluding that the upper bound decreases with the increase of the angle between two spin operators.
+In summary we derive the fine-grained uncertainty relations for mutually unbiased bases.
+In a qubit system, the fine-grained uncertainty relation for any two spin operators is obtained.
+Thanks to the geometrical property of qubit, we reduce the problem to geometrical one, using the correspondence between state vectors and points on the Bloch sphere.
 Then we generalize the inequality to d-dimensional case where two projective measurements with MUBs are considered.
-Since MUBs hold the special property that arbitrary two states from different bases have the same overlap, we can get a general bound $\frac{1}{2}+\frac{1}{2\sqrt{d}}$ for any combination of outcomes.
-Furthermore, our new inequality can be employed to a general thermodynamic cycle, which constructs connection between quantum uncertainty and the second law of thermodynamics.
-Finally we prove the fine-grained uncertainty relation for three Pauli operators.
-However, the result for more than two measurements in higher-dimensional space is to be solved.
+Since MUBs hold the special property that arbitrary two states from different bases have the same overlap, we can obtain a general bound $\frac{1}{2}+\frac{1}{2\sqrt{d}}$ for any combination of two outcomes.
+Furthermore, our new inequalities can be employed to a general thermodynamic cycle, from which we derive an expression of total work which contains the quantum uncertainty.
+Finally we discuss the fine-grained uncertainty relation for three Pauli operators.
+However, the result for more than two measurements in higher-dimensional space is to be explored.

-We thank Yu-Ran Zhang for valuable discussions.
-This work is supported by ``973" program (2010CB922904), NSFC (11175248), and grants from Chinese Academy of Sciences.